 Without a vacuum record cleaning machine all you’re really doing is pushing the dirt around in the grooves and hoping some of it sticks on the brush.
 While the original Discwasher brush was particularly good at extracting and retaining what dirt and grime it was able to find in your grooves (beware of imitations that came later, the material of the brush itself pales by comparison to the original Discwasher), it still begs the question of it’s fans, “How often did you clean the brush itself?”
-Unless the answer if “Every time” it’s a complete fail and all that was really happening was the sharing of the dirt and grime with other records in the record collection.
+Unless the answer is “Every time” it’s a fail and what was mostly happening was the sharing of the dirt and grime with other records in your collection.
 And properly cleaning the brush was no easy task, even with the brush supplied to clean the brush.
 Which of course leads to the question, “How often did you clean the brush that cleans the brush?”
 Point is, the dirt and grime never really gets removed without fastidiously cleaning brushes every time a record is cleaned.
-And even then, the brush itself isn’t extracting the dirt and grime from the record grooves by vacuuming them, but rather by using the stiff bristles of the brush itself and friction and is therefore far less efficient and far harsher on the vinyl record itself.
+And even then, the brush itself isn’t extracting the dirt and grime from the record grooves by vacuuming them, but rather by using the stiff bristles of the brush itself and friction and is therefore less efficient and harsher on the vinyl record itself.

 So the only way to go for an analogue audiophile, or even just avid record collector, is a vacuum record cleaning machine such as the one show in my Canada system below.